Minnie J. Grinstead

 She was elected to the Kansas House of Representatives in 1918, the first woman to serve in the Legislature.
 At first the men of the House were skeptical, to say the least.
 "They believed," reported the Kansas City Star (November 17, 1920), "that Mrs. Grinstead would be a 'fussy' member, and that she would scold and find fault, and 'nag' them for smoking cigars.
 They had visions of having to speak in whispers when they wished to express their thoughts in the plain Kansas language."

 Grinstead, however, impressed her fellow legislators as well as her constituents.
 She was re-elected in 1920 and again in 1922.
-While a legislator, she served on the Judiciary Committee, in 1921 the first woman in any State ever to have done so.
-She introduced a bill to award damages directly to women who sustained injury rather than having payments go to their husbands, but it did not pass.
+While a legislator, she served on the judiciary committee, in 1921 the first woman in any state ever to have done so.
+She introduced a bill to award damages directly to women who sustained injury rather than having payments go to their husbands, The Coverture Bill included certain labor and legal rights to housewives, but it did not pass.
 In 1923 she introduced legislation, also ultimately unsuccessful, outlawing the sale of cigarettes in Kansas.
-Her legislative victories included a bill to require "auto-gates," or cattle guards, instead of wire gates where fences cross highways; a bill appropriating $500,000 to build housing for freshman women at five State colleges; a Free Library Bill allowing small towns to levy funds for libraries; and the Coverture Bill giving certain labor and legal rights to housewives.
+She also supported a bill appropriating $500,000 to build housing for freshman women at five state colleges.
+Her legislative victories included a bill to require "auto-gates," or cattle guards, instead of wire gates where fences cross highways and a Free Library Bill allowing small towns to levy funds for libraries.

 In 1920, three additional women were elected to the Kansas House of Representatives: Minnie J. Minnich (R), Sumner County; Nellie Cline (D), Pawnee County; and Ida M. Walker (R), Norton County.